Peterlight123/portfolio/USER_GUIDE.md

 **🎉 Congratulations!** You now have a modern, professional portfolio website.
 Keep it updated with your latest work and achievements!

-For questions or issues, refer to the documentation links above or check the Replit/Vercel logs for debugging information.
+For questions or issues, refer to the documentation links above or check the Vercel logs for debugging information.

-**Made with ❤️ by Peter Lightspeed**
+**Made with lightspeed by Peter Lightspeed**